ErwinLiYH/ns-unlockbw/README.md

+## Changes from ns-3.41

+This repository contains a modified version of ns-3.41, specifically altering the LTE eNodeB to eliminate the restriction on Resource Block (RB) numbers.

+In the original ns-3.41, the bandwidth could only be configured to specific values as per LTE standards, which include:

+- 6 RBs for 1.4 MHz
+- 15 RBs for 3 MHz
+- 25 RBs for 5 MHz
+- 50 RBs for 10 MHz
+- 75 RBs for 15 MHz
+- 100 RBs for 20 MHz

+In this modified version, the eNodeB's UlBandwidth and DlBandwidth can be set to any integer from 1 to 100.
+For the range of 1 to 15, the bandwidth settings are determined by linear interpolation between the points (6RB, 1.4MHz) and (15RB, 3MHz).
+For the range of 15 to 100, the settings are adjusted using linear interpolation between the points (15RB, 3MHz) and (100RB, 20MHz).

+Changed file:

+- ns-3.41/src/lte/model/component-carrier.cc
+- ns-3.41/src/lte/model/lte-enb-net-device.cc
+- ns-3.41/src/lte/model/lte-ffr-algorithm.cc
+- ns-3.41/src/lte/model/lte-spectrum-value-helper.cc

+## Original README.md from ns-3

 This is **_ns-3-allinone_**, a repository with some scripts to download and build the core components around the
 [ns-3 network simulator](https://www.nsnam.org).